 Now let’s install the Bantam Tools Desktop CNC Spoilboard.

 - Remove the tall alignment bracket, toe clamps, and stock so you can access the screws (For more details, check out our bracket alignment guide.)

 - Remove the six screws holding the T-slot bed to the carriage.

 - Place the spoilboard.
 Two pegs help align it.

-- Replace the six screws and loosely thread them.
+- Place the six screws that came with your spoilboard and loosely thread them.